2020 Pikes Peak Regional Science and Engineering Fair

-When: Project judging and public viewing will be held on Saturday, February 23, 2019.
+When: Project judging and public viewing will be held at UCCS on Saturday, February 22, 2020.

 **The fair is in February, but students should begin getting their paperwork started as soon as a topic is selected.
 The science fair board members can provide help, if needed.
-Registration is not open on the website yet, but we know that some students will be starting projects during the summer.
-The 2019 Intel ISEF Rules and guidelines and the 2018-2019 Intel ISEF forms can be found on the Student’s Main Page of the www.pprsf.org website.
-Please contact us at email@example.com if your student is starting a project this so we can be sure the proper forms and procedures are followed.
+Registration will open on the website in mid-August.
+The 2020 ISEF Rules and guidelines and the 2019-2020 ISEF forms can be found on the Student’s Main Page of the https://www.pprsef.org website.
+Please contact us at email@example.com if your student is starting a project so we can be sure the proper forms and procedures are followed.

-Please be aware that all paperwork will be due by January 23, 2019.
-As usual, there will be NO LATE REGISTRATIONS.
+Please be aware that all paperwork will be due by January 20, 2020.
+As usual, there will be no late registrations.
 Hopefully our regular reminders will prevent this from being a problem for anyone.

-Where: The 2019 PPRSF will be held at UCCS
+Where: The 2020 PPRSEF will be held at UCCS

-Who: Any secondary student (grades 6 – 12) in Elbert, El Paso, Park or Teller County can enter the PPRSF.
-Please note: there is no requirement to enter or place in a school or area science fair to enter the PPRSF.
+Who: Any secondary student (grades 6 – 12) in Elbert, El Paso, Park or Teller County can enter the PPRSEF.
+Please note: there is no requirement to enter or place in a school or area science fair to enter the PPRSEF.

-Why: The PPRSF offers regional students a place to enter science projects of their own creation in an annual Regional Science Fair competition and a chance for project recognition and awards.
+Why: The PPRSEF offers regional secondary students a place to enter science, engineering, math and computer science projects of their own creation in an annual Regional Science Fair competition with a chance for project recognition and awards.
 Qualified projects are invited to attend the Colorado Science and Engineering Fair and the International Science and Engineering Fair.

 Awards: In addition to the place awards (cash) in the 12-14 categories, there are more than 40 special awards (cash or prizes) presented each year.

-Resources: In addition to contacting the PPRSF SRC at firstname.lastname@example.org, resources can be found on the Intel ISEF website: https://student.societyforscience.org/international-rules-pre-college-science-research
+Resources: A good starting place is https://www.pprsef.org website or the PPRSEF SRC at firstname.lastname@example.org.
+Resources can also be found on the ISEF website: https://student.societyforscience.org/ISEF-resources

 The Colorado Science and Engineering Fair website (http://www.csef.colostate.edu/ ) has links for both students and teachers, including links to forms and rules.
 Resources include help for classrooms and individuals in planning and executing a science fair project.

-The PPRSF Board members would be happy to help with classroom presentations, safety issues or other questions.
-You may contact us email@example.com
+The PPRSEF Board members would be happy to help with classroom presentations, safety issues or other questions.
+You may contact us at email@example.com .

 We hope you will encourage students to participate, even if science projects are not a part of your curriculum.
 If you do a science project unit, please consider scheduling it at a time that would coincide with the fair.